bgdcc/Gitree/README.md

 **--gitignore-depth**

 Controls how deep the script looks for gitignore files.
 For example, `--gitignore-depth 0` should include only the gitignore present at the project root.

+**--no-gitignore**

+Does not respect gitignore files if this flag is given.

+**--max-items**

+Max number of files/folders to display in each folder, the rest is shown as `... and x more items`.
+For example `--max-items 5` should display only 5 items per directory.

+Default for max items is 20.

+**--no-limit**

+Remove the `--max-items` limiter on printing files.

 <br>